We have such fond memories of our trip and are grateful for your help with planning it.

 Also, in North Wales, Snowdon Mountain Railway has been taking tourists up to the top of one of the UK’s highest mountains for over 100 years.
 A narrow-gauge rack-and-pinion mountain railway, it carries about 130,000 visitors each summer and is one of the most unique railway journeys in the world.

 In Scotland, The Jacobite steam train journey to Mallaig and back, on the west coast of Scotland, has been described by Wanderlust Magazine as “the world’s greatest railway journey.”
 Although beautiful views abound, the curving, quarter-mile long, 100-foot high Glenfinnan Viaduct, which overlooks Loch Shiel, is perhaps the highlight.

 The Irish Steam Preservation Society narrow gauge railway in Stradbally, about 50 miles from Dublin, is the oldest established heritage railway in Ireland.
 The Society also manages the Steam Museum there which houses many fascinating steam engines, including a Guinness loco which was once used at the Guinness Brewery.

 Tenterden Town Station on the Kent and East Sussex Railway

 In addition to heritage railways, there are dozens of fascinating railway museums to visit.
-Most famous of all and not to be missed is the United Kingdom’s acclaimed National Railway Museum.
+Most famous of all and not to be missed is the United Kingdom’s acclaimed National Railway Museum in York.
 It’s the biggest of its kind in the world, with more than 100 locomotives, including Mallard, as well as the gleaming, silk-lined railway carriages of royal trains used by Queen Victoria and King Edward VII and much more.

 Of course, a love of trains doesn’t just have to be about the past, and so what better way to travel around the UK and Ireland than on one of the modern, high speed or local lines that connect every region?